Louisiana Boat Accident Lawyers

-Most motor vehicle accidents involve passenger vehicles or motorcycles, but thousands of boating accidents still occur every year in the United Sates, more than 10% of those being fatal.
+Most accidents involve passenger vehicles or motorcycles, but thousands of boating accidents still occur every year in the United States, more than 10% of those being fatal.
 Though Louisiana lakes and the nearby Gulf of Mexico make for great recreational boating locations, it is still important to note the dangers of boating and that if you’ve experienced a wrongful injury or death of a loved one on a boat, you may be entitled to financial compensation from the party or parties responsible.

 Notable Boating Accident Statistics

 In comparison to some of the more prevalent motor vehicle accidents, boating accidents are about 20% as common.
 Still, the recreational activity does have the potential to host catastrophic injuries or deaths, especially in boaters who fail to appreciate its dangers and jeopardize others.
-The following statistics are from the report, Recreational Boating Statistics 2015.

 - The U.S. Coast Guard reported 4,158 boating accidents total in the year 2015.